Boosted Control Functions: Distribution generalization and invariance in confounded models: Numerical Experiments

-The BCF estimator is configured using extreme gradient boosting \citep{tianqi2016}.
-The learning rate is set to $0.025$ for estimating $\hat{f}$ and $0.05$ for estimating $\hat{\gamma}$ and $\hat{\delta}$.
-The lower learning rate for $\hat{f}$ ensures that it does not overfit the training data.
-As benchmarks, we include the least squares (LS) estimator (using extreme gradient boosting with a learning rate of 0.05) and a constant mean estimator as a reference.
+As baselines, we include the classical control function (CF) estimator (corresponding to Lines~\ref{alg:line-1}--\ref{alg:line-3} of Algorithm~\ref{alg:bcf} and sharing the same settings as the BCF estimator), the least squares (LS) estimator (using extreme gradient boosting with a learning rate of 0.05) and a constant mean estimator as a reference.

-Figure~\ref{fig:housing-methods} presents the mean squared error (MSE) on the testing (left) and training (right) splits for the BCF estimator, LS estimator, and constant mean estimator.
-Each point represents the average MSE across the 10 repetitions.
-The uncertainty bands indicate the range of MSE values (smallest to largest) observed over these repetitions.
-We observe that the BCF estimator shows greater robustness to distributional shifts in previously unseen regions compared to the LS estimator.
-This is evident in splits such as SW/(N+SE), (N+SW)/SE, and N/S, where the BCF estimator achieves lower MSE on the testing data.
-On the training data and other testing splits, the BCF estimator has similar predictive performance as the LS estimator.
+Figure~\ref{fig:housing-methods} presents the mean squared error (MSE) on the testing (left) and training (right) splits for the different methods.
+Each point represents the average MSE across the 10 repetitions, and the shaded bands indicate the range of MSE values (smallest to largest) observed across these repetitions.
+Compared to the LS and CF estimator, the BCF estimator appears more robust to distributional shifts on certain test splits, such as SW/(N+SE), (N+SW)/SE, and N/S. Compared to Anchor Boosting, the BCF generally achieves lower MSE across most test splits, except for the SW/(N+SE), where Anchor Boosting performs best.
+Finally, we observe that GroupDRO and BCF achieve comparable performance, despite being fundamentally different in their training procedures, how they model distributional shifts, and their generalization guarantees.
+On the training data, all methods perform similarly, except for the constant mean estimator.

-\section{Conclusion and future work}
+\section{Conclusion and Future Work}